MUCI/jquery-usos/doc/api/widget.textbox.md

 Events
 ------

-  * `usosselectbox:change` - triggered when the value is changed.
+  * `usostextbox:change` - triggered when the value is changed.